...

 • Cooking simple meals with market produce several nights a week.

-Rail passes, buses, and slow itineraries
+Lean on rail passes, buses, and slower itineraries

 Rail and coach passes can drastically reduce your per-trip cost while keeping your footprint lower than multiple budget flights.
-Night trains turn transport into accommodation, stretching your budget even further.
+Night trains also turn transport into accommodation, stretching your budget even further.

 Eco travel resources & further reading